 I decided to expound upon this topic further here.
-As a disclaimer, these are what I consider two valid arguments, not necessarily correct arguments.
+As a disclaimer, these are what I consider two valid arguments, not necessarily end-all-be-all impenetrable logical proof.
 Whether you or I disagree with them does not necessarily make them invalid.
 My goal here is to present some context under which a completely reasonable person might vote for Prop 8 or DOMA.
-In doing so, I hope to get past the labels of “bigotry” and “hate” and other slanderous terms that only serve to hinder productive conversation regarding what is a very sensitive discussion for many.
+In doing so, I hope to get past the labels of “bigotry” and “hate” and other slanderous terms that only serve to hinder productive conversations regarding what is a very sensitive discussion for many.

-I have friends, family and co-workers on both sides of this issue who feel very strongly about this issue.
+I have friends, family and co-workers on both sides of this issue who feel very strongly about it.
 My hope here is to remain sensitive to them without compromising my own beliefs.
+As such, I’ll present each argument, followed by possible counter-arguments/rebuttals, and then my own thoughts.

 ARGUMENT 1: THE DEFINITION OF MARRIAGE